r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.6.7 =
+*Release Date - 16 Dec, 2022*
+* Fix: wp_login hook not firing when on wp_login page (when certain plugins installed)
+* Fix: little improve last_topics and last_topics_by_forums_ids shorcodes code
+* Fix: add cookie samesite param for the phpBB session cookie when on Php 7.4 or better, while leave the old setcookie code for all others olders Php versions
+* Fix: minor fixes
+* Hint: remember that instead to use the page-forum for the iframe integration, on the new WP templates editor, and themes like WP Twenty Twenty Three, you should use the Awesome iframe integration using shortcode: https://www.axew3.com/w3/2022/02/the-awesome-iframe-template-integration-using-shortcode/

 = 2.6.6 =
 *Release Date - 25 Oct, 2022*